oasis-tcs/openc2-ap-hunt/MODEL-README.md

 ### :left_speech_bubble: Description :left_speech_bubble:

-_Provide a 1-2 paragraph summary of the work product contained in this repo._
+This specification defines an actuator profile to automate management of cyber threat hunting activities using OpenC2.
+Threat hunting is the process of proactively and iteratively searching through networks and on endpoints to detect and isolate cyber observables that may indicate  threats that evade existing security solutions.
+This actuator profile defines the OpenC2 Actions, Targets, Arguments, and Specifiers along with conformance clauses to enable the operation of OpenC2 Producers and Consumers in the context of cyber threat hunting.
+It covers invocation of stored hunting processes (e.g., “hunt books”), passing of hunt parameters, selection of analytics to apply to hunt data, and the expected type(s) and format(s) of information returned by hunting processes.

 ### :writing_hand: Contributions :writing_hand:
 <div>
-<p>As stated in this repository's <a href="https://github.com/oasis-tcs/openc2-jadn/blob/master/CONTRIBUTING.md">CONTRIBUTING file</a>, contributors to this repository are expected to be Members of the OASIS OpenC2 TC, for any substantive change requests.
+<p>As stated in this repository's <a href="https://github.com/oasis-tcs/openc2-ap-hunt/blob/master/CONTRIBUTING.md">CONTRIBUTING file</a>, contributors to this repository are expected to be Members of the OASIS OpenC2 TC, for any substantive change requests.
 Anyone wishing to contribute to this GitHub project and <a href="https://www.oasis-open.org/join/participation-instructions">participate</a> in the TC's technical activity is invited to join as an OASIS TC Member.
 Public feedback is also accepted, subject to the terms of the <a href="https://www.oasis-open.org/policies-guidelines/ipr#appendixa">OASIS Feedback License</a>.</p>
 </div>